 If you don’t want to use a hardware key, download a free one-time password application.
 I’ll give you a good TOTP application in a second.

-There’s a massive list of websites that YubiKey 5 NFC works on.
-Some of these sites include:
+There’s a massive list of websites that YubiKey 5 Series works on.
+Some verified working sites include:

 Yubico’s Free Software To Help Manage Your Key/s